Stacey Abrams running for governor next year

 In fact, she may have a smoother path to her party’s nomination than Kemp, who has been criticized in Republican circles for refusing to help former President Donald Trump reverse the outcome of last year’s presidential contest in Georgia.

-Kemp already faces a primary challenge from former state Rep. Vernon Jones, while there’s been open speculation former U.S. Sen. David Perdue will get in the Republican race.
+Kemp already faces a primary challenge from former U.S. Sen. David Perdue and former state Rep. Vernon Jones.

 The Republican Governors Association (RGA), which supports Kemp, greeted Abrams’ entry into the gubernatorial contest by accusing her of ulterior motives.